mihaifm/bufstop/readme.md

 Invokes the `Bufstop` window.
 Inside it, each buffer will have an associated hotkey that can be used to open the buffer.

+    :BufstopFast

+Same as `:Bufstop`, but the window is closed after you select a buffer.

 In addition, the following key mappings are present in the `Bufstop` window: